 The Cultural Triangle comprises a succession of ancient capitals and Buddhist sites where intricate carvings and towering stone monuments are scattered throughout the forests.
 Huge man-made lakes have kept the area irrigated for millennia and continue to provide water for both the paddy fields and thirsty wild elephants that regularly leave the shelter of the jungle to drink.
 The busy lakeside city of Kandy attracts thousands of devotees to the Temple of the Tooth.

 Day 1: (Mar 3)

-You will be met upon arrival and transfered to our hotel in Colombo, which is approx. 45 minutes drive away from airport.
-On arrival, check in at the hotel.
+You will be met upon arrival and transferred to our hotel in Colombo, which is approx. 45 minutes drive away from the airport.
+On arrival, check-in at the hotel.
 Evening tour orientation meeting at 6:30 pm at the hotel.
 Overnight in Colombo.

 Day 2: (Mar 4)

 After breakfast, we will visit Pettah wholesale Market.
 Then we’ll take a city tour of Colombo, driving through the commercial area of the “Fort” – so named because both the Portuguese and Dutch had a Fort at this point.
 Later we walk around the Pettah historical area, a noisy Oriental bazaar with a hotchpotch of humanity, ancient vehicles, bargains, mosques & temples.
 We will also get a chance to see, from the outside, some of the buildings designed by Jeffery Bawa.
 We’ll also visit Gangarama temple.
 Overnight in Colombo.